cu-numcomp/spring23-community-jona9117/proposal.md

 ### Notes/concerns/risks

 No known risks or concerns at the moment, although the CI testing has been failing.
+They also have a MIT License.

 #### Note on copyright
 Students retain copyright on any work done in completion of a CU